Fireworks Guide: Catherine Wheels

 A popular firework that spins and ejects sparks.

-- Secured to a post, spins and ejects sparks.
+- Nailed to a post, spins and ejects sparks.

 - Variety of effects including glitter, colour and whistles.